Free: Healthy 5-Ingredient Meals EbookGet It Now

 Season pork chops with pork chop seasoning on both sides, about 1/2 tablespoon per pork chop.

 Heat the olive oil in a large cast iron skillet over medium-high heat, until shimmering.
 Add the pork chops in a single layer.
 Sear for 3-5 minutes per side, without moving except to flip, until internal temperature reaches 140 degrees F (60 degrees C).
-Use a probe thermometer for best results, but here is a guideline for pork chop baking times:
+Use a probe thermometer for best results, but here is a guideline for pork chop searing times:

 * 1" thick boneless pork chops: 4-5 minutes per side